phuc-mai/phuc-mai/README.md

 ## 🚀 Quick Overview

-- 🔭 I work as a Full Stack Developer, and create YouTube content for tutorials on creating full-stack apps.
+- 🔭 I work as a Full Stack Developer, and create YouTube content for tutorials on full-stack apps.
 - 👯 I’m looking to collaborate on open source projects or interesting ideas.
 - 💬 Ask me about anything!
 I'm happy to help.